vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws.md

    ```
 	<!-- /* cSpell:enable */ -->

-4. Install Docker Engine on Ubuntu.
-For installation instructions, see [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).

-5. Download the Tanzu CLI and other utilities for Linux from the Tanzu Kubernetes Grid [Download Product](https://customerconnect.vmware.com/downloads/details?downloadGroup=TKG-140&productId=988&rPId=73652) site.
+4. Download the Tanzu CLI and other utilities for Linux from the Tanzu Kubernetes Grid [Download Product](https://customerconnect.vmware.com/downloads/details?downloadGroup=TKG-140&productId=988&rPId=73652) site.

-6. Copy the files and binaries to the jumpbox.
+5. Copy the files and binaries to the jumpbox.

 	<!-- /* cSpell:disable */ -->
 	```bash